 Scalr and Dependabot cover the module-health work between them, and most of it runs without anyone watching.
 Here is how the pieces fit:

 Scalr provides a private module registry where organizations can store and version their Terraform modules, while Dependabot automatically scans these modules for new versions.
-When updates are detected, Dependabot creates a pull request to update module references in your Terraform code, ensuring you're always using the latest version.
-This automation significantly reduces the manual effort required to maintain the Terraform configuration files.
+When it finds an update, Dependabot opens a pull request to bump the module references in your Terraform code, so you're always on the latest version.
+That takes most of the manual work out of keeping the Terraform configuration files current.

 Before working through this, ensure you have an account in scalr.io and GitHub.